 About CT Networks

-CT Networks exists because the people who actually run live events deserve software that works the way their team works: named specialists, shared workspaces, real coordination, and a human operator in control of anything that matters.
+CT Networks exists because the people who actually run communities deserve software that works the way their team works: named specialists, shared workspaces, real coordination, and a human operator in control of anything that matters.

 What we believe